BelledonneCommunications/linphone-sdk/README.md

 ## Building and customizing the SDK

-The steps to build the SDK are:
+The generic steps to build the SDK are:

  1. Create and go inside a directory where the SDK will be built:
  `mkdir build && cd build